Ngineer101/minimalizt/src/content/blog/worst-career-mistake-right-now.md

 AI technology is evolving too rapidly for traditional training programs to keep pace.
 By the time a course is developed, approved, and delivered, the tools have already evolved twice.
 The people getting ahead aren't waiting - they're diving in and figuring it out themselves.

 Start small: use AI to write code for a side project, generate images for your next presentation, or summarize meeting notes and long documents.
-Create a simple prototype.
 The key is to make it part of your daily work, and you’ll naturally discover where it fits best in your workflow.

 Remember: Nobody is an "expert" yet.
 This is a new era similar to the early days of the internet.
 We're all figuring this out as we go.
 The difference is that some people are actively experimenting while others are waiting for permission or perfect knowledge that will never come.